 But, of course that hasn’t stopped the “herd” from joining the cacophony calling for intervention, saying “it’s time dictatorship gave way to democracy and it will take our bombs to bring that democracy.”
 With logic like that how can anyone disagree or call for patience until further evidence is produced?
 After all, “you support democracy in the Middle East, don’t you?”

 The team at CBS News seems to lack the ability to differentiate Syria from Iran on a map, and most of the people I’ve had the pleasure of discussing the Syria issue with have yet to speak with a single person from the region; yet all are experts when it comes to what should be done with one of the last secular governments in the region.

 How about in Libya?
-“We came, we saw, he died,” said a gleeful Hillary Clinton (under whose direction the US support of “moderate” rebels in Syria began).
+“We came, we saw, he died…” said a gleeful Hillary Clinton (under whose direction the US support of “moderate” rebels in Syria began).
 Hurrah!
-Three cheers for the Obama administration and Hillary Clinton’s state department.
+Three cheers for the Obama administration and Hillary Clinton’s State Department.
 One less brutal dictator and finally those poor people of Libya can experience the American Dream – except, for them, it quickly became the American Nightmare.
-A nightmare in which the US did nothing to help guide the people of Libya into a more prosperous future.
-Rather, they funded and armed the very jihadists that up until that point had been kept at bay by a key US counter-terrorism ally – the Gaddafi regime!

 Andrew McCarthy wrote for the National Review that: